About the General Data Protection Regulation and FullStory

 As mentioned above, any end user data that is in your FullStory account, is yours (and theirs), but not ours.
 You will be able to quickly understand what data you do have about your user thanks to our search functionality and Data Export.
 Then you can hand it over to the customer however you choose.

-Meanwhile, each company that wants to serve EU citizens will need to do its best at making a good-faith attempt to be compliant.
-After that, they have to remain vigilant and pay attention to how it evolves, making changes to accommodate any additional clarifications that appear over time.
+Each company that wants to serve EU citizens will need to remain vigilant and pay attention to how GDPR may evolve, and make changes to accommodate any additional clarifications that appear over time.